BitCurator/bitcurator-access-webtools/README.md

   * vagrant halt

-in the console on your host machine.
+in the bca-webtools directory in the console or terminal on your host machine.
 The next time you issue the "vagrant up" command, the VM will restart in its previous state.

-If you need to delete the VM entirely, you can issue a "vagrant destroy" command after "vagrant halt".
+If you need to delete the VM entirely, you can the the following command after halting the VM:

+  * vagrant destroy

+If you wish to build a new VM with updated sources, simply delete the bca-webtools directory after halting and destroying the previous VM, and clone or download the current sources from GitHub.

 # Dependencies